risingwavelabs/risingwave-docs-legacy/cloud/cluster-export-metrics.md

 <TabItem value="Prometheus" label="Prometheus">

-To import the metrics to Prometheus, edit the `scrape_configs` section in the prometheus.yaml file like the following:
+To import the metrics to Prometheus, edit the `scrape_configs` section in the prometheus.yaml file as follows:

 ```yaml
 scrape_configs: